 In 1988 Alex left PADI to start an independent consulting company, Instructional Technologies, Inc. (the parent company of OEI).
 From 1988 to 1993, he directed the professional training programs at PRO DIVE in Ft.
 Lauderdale.
 A PADI Course Director since 1980, Alex has trained more than 1,500 PADI Instructors.
 He also designed and wrote PRO DIVE’s Resort Operations Specialist (ROS®) Program, which for many years was the most popular course in world for training dive resort personnel.
 The culmination of his career as a diving educator came in 2002 when he was recognized by Skin Diver magazine as one of three individuals “who have defined diving and continue to push it forward," and was specifically described as “the man who wrote the book on diver education.”

-Alex has also been recognized as the most widely published author in the field of recreational scuba diving.
 For more than 20 years he served as Senior Editor of Dive Training magazine—America’s oldest national scuba diving publication.
-There he hosted a monthly column, “No Dumb Questions,” and penned more than 300 feature articles on subjects spanning environmental issues, marine science, hyperbaric physiology and diving safety.
-He has also written or co-authored nearly a dozen books and manuals, including, Beating the Bends as well as PADI’s Encyclopedia of Recreational Diving.
+And for much of the time—writing more than 300 feature articles on subjects spanning environmental issues, marine science, hyperbaric physiology and diving safety—he was the most widely published author in the diving.
+Alex has also written or co-authored nearly a dozen books and manuals, including, Beating the Bends as well as PADI’s Encyclopedia of Recreational Diving.
 His latest book, The Complete Diver: The History, Science and Practice of Scuba Diving, was released in the fall of 2012.
 Alex has also served as a training consultant to the Divers Alert Network (DAN).
 His diving awards include the 2011 Beneath the Sea Diver of the Year for education, and the 2012 DAN Rolex Diver of the Year—one of the most prestigious honors in diving.

 Dr. Brylske has an academic background matched by no other educator in his field.
 He holds a Master of Arts degree in instructional systems design from Vermont’s Norwich University.
 His area of specialty was developing valid instructional systems and materials for paraprofessional educators.
 His thesis practicum was the development of the original curriculum for the PADI Rescue Diver, Divemaster and Instructor Development programs.